MHKiT-Software/MHKiT/README.md

 ### Best Practices
   - Run spell check (not built into most text editors)
-  - Update the MHKiT-Python and MHKiT-MATLAB submodules ``git submodule update --remote``, refer to https://git-scm.com/book/en/v2/Git-Tools-Submodules for more information
+  - Update the MHKiT-Python and MHKiT-MATLAB submodules ``git submodule init`` ``git submodule update --remote``, refer to https://git-scm.com/book/en/v2/Git-Tools-Submodules for more information
   - When compiling the website, ``make clean`` and then ``make html``

 ### Formatting Guidelines